lint-todo/eslint-formatter-todo/README.md

 ✖ 0 problems (0 errors, 0 warnings, 3 todos)
 ```

-If an error is fixed manually, `eslint` will let you know that there's an outstanding TODO file.
+If an error is fixed manually, `eslint` will let you know that there's an outstanding `todo` file.
 You can remove this file by running `--fix`

 ```bash
 eslint . --format @scalvert/eslint-formatter-todo --fix